PitPaf/LazyDetailComponent/README.md

-# Convert Revit sketches to Detail Component with one click
+# Convert Revit detail elements to Detail Component with one click
 You can draw detail elements in model view and just change it to Component

 ![LazyDetailComponentUI](https://user-images.githubusercontent.com/72662709/173247776-9e880693-62f6-4b01-9acc-6d6dbf81a3b7.png)